Tire Defect FAQs

 Call the Tire Litigation Attorneys at Halpern Santos Pinkert after a Tire-Related Accident in the U.S.

 In Florida, call Halpern Santos Pinkert at 305-445-1111.
-Our tire litigation lawyers handle cases all over the country and can be reached toll-free nationwide at 877-529-6211.
+Our personal injury attorneys in Florida handle cases all over the country and can be reached toll-free nationwide at 877-529-6211.
 We offer a free confidential consultation about your accident, and if we take your case, we’ll advance all costs of litigation and never charge a fee if we don’t recover for you.